Woody (Toy Story): Disney on Ice

-Adam Loosley appeared as Woody in Disney on Ice: Toy Story 3; it includes a "Hoedown Throwdown" scene where Woody, Jessie, and others skate dance to Miley Cyrus' song "Hoedown Throwdown" from the Disney Channel series Hannah Montana.
+Adam Loosley appeared as Woody in Disney on Ice: Toy Story 3; it includes a "Hoedown Throwdown" scene where Woody, Jessie, and others skate dance to Miley Cyrus's song "Hoedown Throwdown" from the Disney Channel series Hannah Montana.
 He has also been portrayed by Daniel Harris in Disney on Ice: Worlds of Fantasy.
 Woody has also appeared in Disney on Ice: Mickey's Search Party and has been portrayed by Benji Toedte in Disney on Ice: Celebrate Memories.
 Nelson Sanchez-Leemet portrayed Woody in Disney on Ice: Road Trip Adventures, where in one scene he skates to the song "Old Town Road".
 Woody has also appeared in Disney on Ice: 100 Years of Magic.

 Merchandise

-After the release of Toy Story in 1995, Disney immediately started putting out merchandise for Woody and other Toy Story characters.
-They made a talking Woody doll, along with mugs, magnets, trading cards, throw blankets, bedding, lunch kits, calendars, greeting cards, gift wraps, and other merchandise with Woody on them.
+After the release of Toy Story in 1995, Disney began releasing merchandise for Woody and other Toy Story characters.
+They made a talking Woody doll, along with mugs, magnets, figures, trading cards, throw blankets, bedding, lunch kits, calendars, greeting cards, gift wraps, and other merchandise with Woody on them.
 After the release of Toy Story 4, Disney created an interactive talking action figure Woody.
 Woody also appears in multiple Disney and Toy Story related-video games, including Disney Infinity, Kinect Rush: A Disney-Pixar Adventure, Kinect: Disneyland Adventures, Disney Magic Kingdoms, Kingdom Hearts III, Lego The Incredibles, and Disney Dreamlight Valley.

 Woody appears in multiple Disney comics published by Boom!
 Entertainment from May to August 2009.
 They published four issues of a limited comic book series called Toy Story: Mysterious Strange.
 Woody also appears in the Toy Story Comics, published from May to August 2012, by Marvel and Disney Publishing called Toy Story: Tales from the Toy Chest.
 Woody was also featured in the Toy Story magazine, that was launched by Egmont in July 2010.
 It was a monthly magazine with 24 pages with the first one having 28 pages.
 Dark Horse Comics published a 72-page graphic novel related to Toy Story 4 in 2019 that had Woody in it.